ApparentlyPlus/GatOS/docs/C2_Memory_Foundational_Concepts.md

 sub eax, 0x123456789ABCDEF0
 ```

 NASM will just error out — the constant doesn’t fit.
 So… oops?
 What the hell?
-How in the world do we actually subtract `HIGHER_HALF_BASE`?
+How in the world do we actually subtract `KERNEL_VIRTUAL_BASE`?

 Well, that’s why we chose the **GNU Assembler (GAS)** over **NASM**.
 Yours truly told you why that coice would eventually pay off :)